Subscribe to our newsletter!

 If you haven’t guessed yet (maybe the title gave us away?) we’re talking about Germany.

-According to Study.EU, Germany is now the top university destination in Europe for international students.
-As of 2016, there were over 350,000 international students enrolled in the German university system.
+According to Studying in Germany, Germany is now one of the top university destinations in Europe for international students.
+As of 2021, there were over 400,000 international students enrolled in the German university system.

 Here are just some of the reasons why:

 - Germany offers a rich, vibrant and historical culture in the heart of Europe.